It all started quite unintentionally.

 1. Make time to talk.

-When she came to babysit she would inevitably hang around and visit after we were home.
+When she came to babysit she would inevitably hang around and visit with us after we were home.
 Questions would surface and we would talk and talk and talk.
 There were many late nights.

 As we began to know her better we began to meet her friends.
 They began to show up as well.
 Her roommates and her dear sister Melanie all became precious friends.
 They all started coming over.
 Tears build up in my eyes as I picture of each of their faces.